patrikeh/go-deep/README.md

 - Modular activation functions (sigmoid, hyperbolic, ReLU)
 - Classification modes: regression, multi-class, multi-label, binary
-- Momentum
-- Bias nodes
+- Bias
-- L2 regularization
 - Cross-validated training

-Networks are modeled as a set of neurons connected through synapses.
+- Modular solvers (currently supports SGD, SGD with momentum/nesterov, Adam) Networks are modeled as a set of neurons connected through synapses.
 Consequently not the fastest implementation, but hopefully an intuitive one.

 Todo:
 - Dropout
 - Batch normalization
-- Optimizers other than SGD

 ## Usage
 Define some data...